- Find an office

 Can I file head of household if I’m married?

 Sometimes.
-You just must meet several requirements, like paying more than half of household expenses and you haven’t lived together for the last six months.
+You just must meet several requirements, like paying more than half of household expenses, you haven’t lived together for the last six months and you have a dependent child who lived with you more than half the year.

 Can I change my tax filing status at any time?

-Can I file married filing separately if I’m still living with my ex-spouse?
+Can I file married filing separately if I’m still living with my spouse?

 Yes.
 You just need to meet the other requirements and decide if this is a better option for you and your spouse.